ktso11/FinDining_v2/readme.md

 - go to http://localhost:3400

-Updates 10/12 - 10/16
+Updates 10/12 - 10/23
 - set up user model
 - auth with passport is up
 - created routes and api
 - Create and edit Users is complete
 - google map with geocode and infoWindow complete
 - views are working with ejs
+- truck list added to map views
+- truck list is interactive with map
-- Next: transition to Angular and more styling to come
+- Next: transition to Angular, flash messages and more styling to come